Skip to main content

 Monitoring

-Multi-layer health monitoring for the agent fleet with real-time alerts, automatic cleanup of stuck resources, and a fleet-wide health dashboard.
+Multi-layer health monitoring for the agent fleet with real-time alerts, automatic cleanup of stuck resources, and a fleet-wide health view on the Operations page.
+In addition to the periodic health-check loop, each running agent pushes a lightweight heartbeat to the backend every 5 seconds.

 Health Levels